 Is It Aggression or Is It Something Else?
 Reasons for Cat Aggression

-For those of who haven’t been the target of a cat bite, you are lucky.
-What originally sparked my interest in cat cat behavior was my own cat, Zoloft, following me around and biting me repeatedly over the course of many weeks.
+While I spend all day helping people address their cats’ behavior, what originally sparked my interest in cat cat behavior was my own cat, Zoloft.
+He, seemingly out of nowhere, followed me around and bit me repeatedly.
 It was terrifying to say the least, but the worst part was the feelings of fear I had of a cat I loved so deeply.
-There was a lot of mental conflict and it only made the fear I had that much worse.

 Knowing what I know now about cat behavior and cognition, it turns out he wasn’t being mean or a little jerk.
 At the time, I didn’t take into account the most important perspective of all: my cat.